lf1-io/padl/README.md

 Functional deep learning in python.

 # Licensing
-Moby is licensed under the Apache License, Version 2.0.
+lf is licensed under the Apache License, Version 2.0.
 See LICENSE for the full license text.